Good Medicine - Medical School IV

 "Sure," I agreed.

-"It would be impossible if you choose trauma as your specialty, because I'll always be senior to you.
-If you chose another specialty, it could possibly work, though your trauma Sub-I would have to be handled very carefully because other Fourth Years might think I was playing favorites, and Residents and Attendings would question my evaluations."
+"From my perspective, it would be ethically untenable if you choose emergency medicine as your specialty, because I'd always be senior to you.
+If you chose another specialty, it could possibly work, though your emergency medicine Sub-I would have to be handled very carefully because other Fourth Years might think I was playing favorites, and Residents and Attendings would question my evaluations."

 "Possibly, in reverse, because you'd be senior to me as a surgeon, but it's easier to manage by assigning us to separate teams.
 That can't really happen in the ED."